 Kungsleden and Kebnekaise

-is a 440 km long trail stretching from Hemavan in the south to Abisko in the north, 250 km above the arctic circle in an area called Lapland
+The Kungsleden is a 440 km long trail stretching from Hemavan in the south to Abisko in the north, 250 km above the arctic circle in an area called Lapland.
+The most popular part is between Nikkaluokta and Abisko passing by the highest mountain in Sweden: Kebnekaise, 2,106 m.

-The 110 km long trail presents expansive landscape of tundra, birch forests, lakes, strong rivers, glaciers and the highest mountains in Sweden.
+The 110 km long trail presents expansive landscape of tundra, birch forests, lakes, strong rivers, glaciers and the high mountains.
 You will have many occasions to see herds of reindeer and waterfalls, all accompanied by dramatic skies and arctic wind gusts of 70km/hour.

 - Nikkaluokta – Kebnekaise mountain lodge: 19km, +300m / -130m